thorrak/thorrak_hardware/ESP8266 BrewPi Boards/README.md

 *   LCD Support with screw connectors, through-hole components, and a SparkFun-based level converter sub-board
 *   LCD Support with DuPont connectors, through-hole components, and an integrated level converter

-You may either purchase the boards using the links provided through OshPark, or you may download and use the Eagle files provided with a board supplier of your choice.
+You may either purchase the boards through OshPark using the links provided or you may download and use the Eagle files provided with a board supplier of your choice.
 OshPark tends to be one of the more expensive board aggregators, but also happens to be one of the faster/more reliable ones.

 The BOM links provided are intended to serve as examples of the parts needed and are not the only place to source the parts listed.
 Generally speaking, AliExpress is less expensive for parts.
 The trade-off is that sometimes you are buying 100 at a time, and in most cases you are waiting for shipping.
 Mouser or other project part suppliers will probably have these parts as well.